Garden Bed #4

 Blue Camas Lily – summer dormant with edible bulb

 Redwood Sorrel – edible leaves

-Kinnickinnick – (Bearberry) Evergreen groundcover with leaves that traditionally are part of a Native American smoking mixture.
+Kinnickinnick – (Bearberry) Evergreen groundcover with leaves that traditionally are used medicinally, most commonly for urinary tract infection.

 Features in this bed include: